TobiasUhmann/entity-context-crawler/README.md

 ![Commands Overview](doc/commands_overview.png)

-The upper part of the pipeline samples the Freebase entities' contexts in two steps:
+The upper part of the pipeline samples the entities' contexts in two steps:

-- [`build-matches-db`](../../wikis/Commands/build-matches-db) takes the `Wiki XML dump` and the `Freebase JSON `containing the mapping from the entities' Freebase QIDs to the respective Wikidata and produces the `Matches DB` that stores all matches of Freebase entities in the Wikipedia.
+- [`build-matches-db`](../../wikis/Commands/build-matches-db) takes the `Wiki XML dump` and the `Wikidata JSON `containing the mapping from the entities' QIDs to the respective Wikidata and produces the `Matches DB` that stores all matches of entities in the Wikipedia.
 - [`build-contexts-db`](../../wikis/Commands/build-contexts-db) takes the matches from the `Matches DB` and samples a limited number of contexts for each entity.
 It also requires the `QID -> ryn ID TXT` mapping as it also stores the entities' ryn IDs.
 The result is the `Contexts DB`.

 The expressiveness of the contexts in the `Contexts DB` can be tested by building and subsequently quering the "Elasticsearch test":